 This Father’s Day is quiet for me.
 My kids are grown and live on their own.
-My ex has passed away and my boyfriend’s girl are out of town.
+My ex has passed away and the kids have quietly seemed to move forwards.
 In fact, it’s too quiet.
 Stillness does many things.
 One of the most profound is the space it gives for us to review our lives and actions and how they affected those we care for most.
 During this week before Father’s Day we have been bomb barded with advertisements, interviews from Dads, and stores filled with all sorts of gifts to delight Dad’s heart.

 I was taken back to a time when I was a divorced mom struggling with most of the responsibilites and my ex out and about dating and having fun.
 I remembered the nightmare of past Father Days having to see him and considered how my attitude and behavior affected my children’s development and mental outlook now.

 In my case, the fact that he married my first cousin was compounded by my Mother’s exaggerated downright vicious rebuttal on his marriage didn’t help matters.